Youth & Family

 Well-rounded youth leaders.
 Strong, connected relationships.
 Family is what you make it.

-4-H participants will receive discounted tickets along with group seating to experience the excitement together.
-Once you purchase, you will receive your very own referral link to share with family and friends.
+4-H will receive discounted tickets along with group seating so you can experience the excitement together.
+Once you purchase, you will receive your very own referral link to share with your family and friends.
 This referral link will also be sent with your confirmation to your email address.
-Anyone that purchases from that referral link will automatically be seated next to you.
+Anyone that purchases from your link will automatically be seated next to you.
 Fans will receive their tickets via email 24 hours before the event.

 West Virginia 4-H youth experience Eastern Woodland Indian traditions

 Through a partnership with West Virginia University’s Native American Studies Program, West Virginia 4-H campers learned about Eastern Woodland Indians, the first people to inhabit what is today the Mountain State.
 With the state's American Indian/Alaska Native population estimated at less than 1%, West Virginia youth have few opportunities to learn directly from Native American educators.
 Campers in Braxton, Cabell, Kanawha, Mason, Roane and Wayne counties experienced the history, communities, agricultural practices and other traditional aspects about the earliest residents of the region from an Native American Eastern Woodland cultural expert.

 This project was presented with financial support from the

 West Virginia Humanities Council, a state affiliate of the National Endowment